February 24th - 2:30am - Operation "Florida or Bust!!" -

 No we aren't home yet, but very close.
 You never realize just how long the darn Panhandle is until you have to drive across it thinking that at any time home is

 far in such a short period of time.
 The smell of the trees here in Florida are wonderful.
-It already feels as though we are home, except for the fact that is freezing
+It already feels as though we are home, except for the fact that it is

-cold outside and supposed to be in the 80's.
+freezing cold outside and it's supposed to be in the 80's.
 Hmmm!
 Maybe we took a wrong turn and are driving North, where it's supposed to be cold.

 Yes that's right, we pulled into our driveway at 12:15 Eastern Time!
 About 6 hours ahead of schedule, and just after our renters left the site.
 It is a gorgeous day,